-Learn everything about Chateau Chasse Spleen Haut Medoc, Bordeaux, with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn everything about Chateau Chasse Spleen Haut Medoc, Bordeaux, with wine tasting notes and wine-with-food pairing tips.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Chasse Spleen History, Overview

-In 1822, their Bordeaux vineyards were divided as follows; half the property became Chateau Gressier-Grand-Poujeaux and the other half of the estate eventually became the foundation for what would become 3 different, Bordeaux estates, Chateau Maucaillou, Chateau Poujeaux-Theil and of course, Chateau Chasse Spleen.
+In 1822, their vineyards were divided as follows; half the property became Chateau Gressier-Grand-Poujeaux and the other half of the estate eventually became the foundation for what would become 3 different Bordeaux estates; Chateau Maucaillou, Chateau Poujeaux-Theil, and of course, Chateau Chasse-Spleen.

-There are numerous stories trying to explain the name of Chateau Chasse Spleen.
+There are numerous stories trying to explain the name of Chateau Chasse-Spleen.
 The best possibilities are poetic.
-The first version is, the name was inspired from a visit by Lord Byron in 1821.
-During that visit, Bryon was so moved, he was quoted, “Quel remede pour chasser le spleen”, which when loosely translated means, “What remedy to remove the spleen?”
+The first version is, the name was inspired by a visit by Lord Byron in 1821.
+During that visit, Bryon was so moved, he was quoted, “Quel remedy pour chasser le spleen”, which when loosely translated means, “What remedy to remove the spleen?”

 Chateau Chasse Spleen remained the property of the Castaing family until it was sold just before World War 1 to a German family of wine merchants.
 After the outbreak of World War I, Chateau Chasse Spleen was confiscated as enemy property and sold at an auction in 1922 to the Lahary family.

-The modern era for Chateau Chasse Spleen starts in 1976 when the estate was bought by the Merlaut family.
+The modern era of Chateau Chasse Spleen starts in 1976 when the estate was bought by the Merlaut family.
 At the time of the purchase, Chasse Spleen owned about 40 hectares of vines.
-Under the direction of Jacques Merlaut and his daughter, Bernadotte Villars they expanded their vineyard holdings most recently with the purchase of the neighboring, Moulis vineyard of Chateau Brillette, adding 35-hectares of vines, so that today, Chasse-Spleen is now one of the largest vineyards in the Medoc!
+Under the direction of Jacques Merlaut and his daughter, Bernadotte Villars, they expanded their vineyard holdings most recently with the purchase of the neighboring, Moulis vineyard of Chateau Brillette, adding 35-hectares of vines, so that today, Chasse-Spleen is now one of the largest vineyards in the Medoc!

 The new owners have also added a touch of artistic whimsy to the estate.
 When you visit, make sure you see the sculptures in the garden, with its giant ball and even bigger pair of galoshes!
 They will definitely put a smile on your face.